When using this website, please note the following information ("Terms of Use").

 Engagement policies

-Where Deutsche Oppenheim acts as Financial Market Participant for financial products in scope of the Disclosure Regulation, we do not engage directly with investee companies and so do not influence business activity or risks.
+Where Deutsche Oppenheim acts as a financial market participant for financial products within the scope of the Disclosure Regulation, it does not currently engage directly with investee companies and therefore does not influence their business activities or risks.

 References to international standards